 2.2 The Inquiry is a Public Inquiry, set up under the Inquiries Act 2005.
 Lord Brodie was appointed as the Chair of the Inquiry with effect from 28 November 2019 and the Inquiry work commenced on 3 August 2020.
-The Terms of Reference of the Inquiry, which specify its remit and the issues it will be examining in more detail, were published on 15 June 2020 (Appendix 2).
-The first evidential hearings took place between 20 September and 5 November 2021.
+The Terms of Reference of the Inquiry, which specify its remit and the issues it is examining in more detail, were published on 15 June 2020 (Appendix 2).
+There have been four diets of evidential hearings, commencing in September 2021.